 To address these questions, I will first conduct a rhetorical analysis of texts written by others.
 When looking for personal texts written by nonbinary individuals, I will be identifying the references to passing, coming out, and transitioning.
 I will also be searching for actions that indicate discomfort, either on the side of the enby or society, as well as enbyphobia.
 I will look for messages and depictions of what I believe are relatable and relevant based on my own life experiences and those of other enbies I know.
 While reading these texts, I will highlight and make notes about the portions of the text that describe uncomfortable situation and the writers’ experiences in those situations.
 Then, I will analyze the references to provide insight into nonbinary experiences and their construction and communication.
 Using this material, I will construct a rhetorical understanding about how the feelings and actions are discussed within the selected texts.

 While reading documents written to guide nonbinary people, I will analyze the material for a few key ideas.
 First, I will look for how these guides recognize rhetorical qualities of nonbinary identity and communication.
 Elements may be related to what to say, who to talk to, outward appearance, and the fact that gender is socially coded in our society.
 I will highlight and make note of these important moments in the texts.
-Additionally, I will look for how these sources arm enbies to prepare for the discomfort they may face in society and, potentially, internally, using this rhetorical information.
+Additionally, I will look for how these sources arm enbies to prepare for the discomfort they may face in society and, potentially, internally using this rhetorical information.
 I will consider how the instances of discomfort impact the advice these documents give.
 Specifically, I will look for the advice given regarding passing, coming out, and transitioning, and will consider how this advice is rhetorical in nature.

 Then, I plan to create an autoethnography composed of my own experiences.
 Since my research is based on the experiences of nonbinary people and I identify as a nonbinary person, I believe autoethnography is the best research method to use as it allows the writer to discuss their experiences as related to a group they are a part of.
 I choose to use my own life so that I can find and expand on details that are directly related to the material in my analysis.
 It also allows me more flexibility and ease of access to materials.
 Additionally, situating myself in the research is beneficial because it encourages the audience to learn from a direct source, giving them authentic answers and increasing my credibility as a writer.